HauntedSmores/shopify-base-theme/README.md

 </html>
 ```

-### /src/locales
+### src/locales
 Contains JSON files dedicated to controlling localization for different languages.

-### /src/sections
+### src/sections
 Reusable pieces of liquid along with CMS capabilities.
 Similar to using `settings_schema.json`, except the options are only available on pages that contain a given section.

-### /src/snippets
+### src/snippets
 Reusable pieces of code without any CMS capabilities.
 Used for simple injections of reusable markup.

-### /src/assets
+### src/assets
-Directory for all theme assets EXCEPT for JavaScript and CSS.
-You may nest and create new folders and files as you wish - all directories will be flattened and the files will be placed in the `/assets` folder when using commands (see Commands section see below).
+Directory for all theme assets.
+Depending on the type of file, they will be processed and moved to the `dist` directory.

-### /src/scripts
+### src/assets/scripts
-All javascript files go here and should be imported into `theme.js` to be bundled by webpack.
+All javascript files go here and should be imported into `theme.js` to be bundled.
+You can create and nest folders as needed.

-### /src/styles
+### src/assets/styles
-All SCSS files should be placed here and imported into `theme.scss` to be compiled and bundled by webpack.
-Use theme.scss to include any additional SCSS files created within this directory/sub-directories.
+All SCSS files should be placed here and imported into `theme.scss` to be compiled and bundled.
+You can create and nest folders as needed.

 You may use liquid to reference assets from Shopify by wrapping your liquid in SASS interpolations (`#{}`) like so: